rtCamp/rtWidgets/README.md

 Automatic Installation

 1. Log in to your WordPress admin panel, navigate to the Plugins menu and click Add New.
 1. In the search field type "rtWidgets" and click Search Plugins.
 From the search results, pick rtWidgets and click Install Now.
-Wordpress will ask you to confirm to complete the installation.
+WordPress will ask you to confirm to complete the installation.

 Manual Installation